 However, I am also an educator and a huge part of my practice is in working to understand the experience and perspective of others, and to work to support the understanding and acceptance of those who process differently or who experience the world differently.
 I am looking to build bridges – not walls; understanding – not anger… for my son, for others, and for myself.

-At this point I still felt a little bit angry: if they had kids with ASD – then why were they so judgmental?!?
+At this point I still felt a little bit angry: if they had kids on the Autism spectrum – then why were they so judgmental?!?
 Then it hit me – they weren’t… my son’s actions were rude… and inappropriate.
 These women had noticed and highlighted a gap in H’s social thinking that had been below my radar.
 Across the room, I talked to H about the experience of the women and their perception of his actions.

 “The words ‘excuse me’ and ‘thank you’ are the right words to use, but we need to talk about what they mean.”
 I explained that the words excuse me needed to be accompanied with wait-time for the people to move before you go past.